tontonialberto/ecma262-spec-inconsistencies/ecma262-spec-inconsistencies.md

 ## Introduction

-The aim of this document is to highlight parts of the ECMA-262 specification which use different notations (ie. syntaxes) to specify the exact same semantics.
-In addition, I suggest solutions to address those issues, so as to improve the overall quality of the ECMA-262 specification in terms of consistency.
+The purpose of this document is to highlight parts of the ECMA-262 specification that use inconsistent notations (i.e., syntaxes) to express the same semantics.
+Additionally, I propose solutions to address these issues to improve the overall consistency and quality of the ECMA-262 specification.

-We refer to the specification available at https://tc39.es/ecma262, as of 28th June 2025.
+This document refers to the specification available at https://tc39.es/ecma262, as of June 28, 2025.

-The rest of this document is structured into sections, each one describing a list of notations used to express the same semantics.
-For each notation, I provide the number of occurrences in the corpus, the regular expression used to find those occurrences, and some examples of the occurrence in the specification.
-Lastly, I suggest a suitable solution to address the issue.
+The rest of this document is structured into sections, each describing a set of notations used to express the same semantics.
+For each notation, I provide the number of occurrences in the corpus, the regular expression used to identify those occurrences, and examples from the specification.
+Finally, I suggest a suitable solution to address the issue.

-## Object field references
+## Object Field References

-### Description of the issue
+### Description of the Issue

-Referencing a field of an object is specified using different notations:
+Referencing a field of an object is expressed using different notations:

 1. `the value of _ref_.[[Property]]`
-    - occurrences: 3
+    - **occurrences**: 3
-    - regex: `1\..*the value of _.*_\..*`
+    - **regex**: `1\..*the value of _.*_\..*`
-    - references:
+    - **references**:
         - InitializeInstanceElements ([link](https://tc39.es/ecma262/#sec-initializeinstanceelements))
             - `Let _methods_ be the value of _constructor_.[[PrivateMethods]].`
             - `Let _fields_ be the value of _constructor_.[[Fields]].`
         - Function.prototype.toString ([link](https://tc39.es/ecma262/#sec-function.prototype.tostring))
             - `If _func_ is a <emu-xref href="#sec-built-in-function-objects">built-in function object</emu-xref>, return an implementation-defined String source code representation of _func_.
 The representation must have the syntax of a |NativeFunction|.
 Additionally, if _func_ has an [[InitialName]] internal slot and _func_.[[InitialName]] is a String, the portion of the returned String that would be matched by |NativeFunctionAccessor?| |PropertyName| must be the value of _func_.[[InitialName]].`
 2. `the value of _ref_'s [[Property]] attribute`
-    - occurrences: 6
+    - **occurrences**: 6
-    - regex: `1\..*the value of.*'s .* attribute.*`
+    - **regex**: `1\..*the value of.*'s .* attribute.*`
-    - references:
+    - **references**:
         - OrdinaryGetOwnProperty ([link](https://tc39.es/ecma262/#sec-ordinarygetownproperty))
             - `Set _D_.[[Value]] to the value of _X_'s [[Value]] attribute.`
             - `Set _D_.[[Writable]] to the value of _X_'s [[Writable]] attribute.`